jishanahmed-shaikh/finsage-app/README.md

 > 🚧 **Development Status**: FinSage is actively being developed into a full-stack application with a robust and scalable backend architecture.

+> 🔑 **API Keys Required**:
+> - **Finnhub API**: Required for real-time stock data and market information
+> - **Groq API**: Required for AI chat functionality and personalized financial advice
-> 🔑 **API Key Required**: To access real-time stock data, you'll need a Finnhub API key.
-Without it, the app will display placeholder data.
+> - Without these keys, the app will display placeholder data or limited functionality

 > 📱 **Mobile Ready**: Fully responsive design optimized for desktop, tablet, and mobile devices.

+> 🎓 **Educational Focus**: Comprehensive financial literacy platform with 10 learning modules and 150+ quiz questions.

 ---